Author responsibilities

 - Direct marketing: On occasion the journal will use direct marketing activities (primarily email campaigns) to raise awareness of the journal and to invite authors to submit articles.
 Marketing activities are conducted by the Association of Occupational Therapists of Ireland unless otherwise agreed with Emerald.

-This statement was updated by Doug Medland (Emerald Publishing) on 16th Feb 2020.
+This statement was updated by Sophia Walton (Emerald Publishing Services) on 30 March 2026.